Hurricane Dora (1964): Meteorological history

-While executing the turn, Dora steadily weakened as its low-level inflow was disrupted, falling to Category 3 intensity around 12:00 UTC on September 6 and then to Category 2 status by early the next day.
-While initially thought to have re-intensified into a Category 3 hurricane on September 8, the 2019 reanalysis on Dora indicated that the storm remained no stronger than a Category 2 hurricane for the remainder of its duration.
 Tracking westward towards Florida, Dora's forward movement decreased and became erratic as it neared the coast.
 Early on September 9, the storm abruptly turned southeastward before moving north for several hours.
 Throughout the remainder of the day, Dora executed three distinct cyclonic loops while maintaining a general westward motion.
 The cyclone weakened to a Category 1 hurricane intensity early on September 9, possibly due to an eyewall replacement cycle, but re-strengthened into a Category 2 hurricane at 18:00 UTC while passing over the Gulf Stream.
 This resulted in its central pressure decreasing 9 mbar (hPa; 9 mbar) in a few hours.